opstrace/opstrace/docs/quickstart.md

 ```

-Create a file with the FluentD configuration to send logs to your Opstrace cluster:
+Create a file with the FluentD configuration:

 ```bash
 cat <<EOF > fluentd.conf